Keyboard shortcuts

 command = ["echo", "Hello, world!"]

-This file defines one process named hello-world that prints Hello, world! to stdout and exits successfully.
+• Defines a command that prints Hello, world! to its stdout and exits successfully.

 .processes.*.after